 Maha Shivratri Story/Significance

 This day people celebrate the marriage of Lord Shiva and Mata Parvati.
 Maha Shivaratri, also known as the Great Night of Shiva, is a significant Hindu festival celebrated annually in honor of Lord Shiva.
-Let me share the story and significance of this auspicious occasion for Lord Shiva devotees.

 There are several parts of the story that why the Maha Shivratri is celebrated so I divided them accordingly for better understanding.